benrs/MyConcordiaGrades/README.md

 Hit `Ctrl-p` then `Ctrl-q` To exit interactive mode for docker

 You will know if the process is working if you get an email + text with a list of your previous grades.
-This initial email and text message will be sent everytime you run the container (no persistant storage).
+This initial email and text message will be sent everytime you run the container from scratch (no persistant storage).
 Afterwards it will send you grades when they update.